GoogleChromeLabs/application-shell/README.md

 $ nodemon server/app.js
 ```

-Alternatively, you can just run `npm monitor`.
+Alternatively, you can just run `npm run monitor`.
 The application shell should now be available on port `8080`.

 ### Deployment